danainjax/bf/NOTES.md

 A. Data Delivery
 1. Finish inputting all the book genres into the books search list feature on the index page

 B. FLOW/REFACTOR
  1. Create a helper method for the way I am parsing the date in the books/show view
  2. if have already reviewed a book, take reader to edit page instead of new
+ 3. catch all for route hacking/route not found redirect

 C. HTML/CSS LAYOUT
     1. Style reader profile info on readers show page
     2. Add borders to login, signup, and form pages

 D. README
     1. Complete and Fix Readme instructions in md format to reader friendly view
 ____________________________________